Princeton-University-Art-Museum/puam-api-docs/objects.md

 ```

-Encompassed within this response is the full public catalog record for this object as determined by the Museum's research and documentation.
+Encompassed within the object response is the full public catalog record for this object as determined by the Museum's research and documentation.
 While many of the fields in the response are self-explanatory as to what they convey, what follows is a description of each with some notes for better understanding and using the data.

 **accessionyear**
 Four-digit year indicating the year the object was acquired by the museum.